 The interdisciplinary minor in Ancient Civilization introduces students to the history, literature, art, philosophy, and culture of ancient Greece and Rome.
-Students explore the fascinating world of the Greeks and Romans, by reading primary texts in English translation.
-The program is recommended for students in any major who want to learn about the ancient world in a coherent program without committing to language study.
+Students explore the world of the Greeks and Romans by reading primary texts in English translation and by studying their art and archaeological remains.
+Studying the Latin or Greek languages is not required.

 The minor consists of six courses (18 credits or more), two required and four electives.

 - One broad gauge course in the Greek world: either CLAS 1186 Greek Civilization, or CLAS 2205 Greek History

 - One broad gauge course in the Roman world: either CLAS 2262 The City of Rome, or CLAS 2206 Roman History